Trump has begun another trade war. Here's a timeline of how we got here

 Trump launches a trade war during his first term in office — taking particular aim at China.

 Separately, Trump slaps tariffs on imported solar panels and washing machines.
-And in 2018, he imposes taxes of 25% on imported steel and 10% on aluminum imports on national security grounds, escalating tensions with other trading partners.
+And in 2018, he escalates tensions with other trading partners by imposing taxes of 25% on imported steel and 10% on aluminum imports.
 He also uses the threat of more tariffs to force Canada and Mexico to renegotiate a North American trade pact, called the U.S.-Mexico-Canada Agreement, in 2020.

 President Joe Biden largely preserves most of the tariffs Trump previously enacted against China, but his administration claims to take a more targeted approach.